julianxhokaxhiu/FFNx/README.md

 # FFNx

-Next generation driver for Final Fantasy VII and Final Fantasy VIII
+Next generation driver for Final Fantasy VII and Final Fantasy VIII ( with native Steam release support! )

 ## Introduction
 Welcome to FFNx project.
 This is an attempt to move forward what you were used to know as [FF7_OpenGL](https://github.com/Aali132/ff7_opengl) driver, [made by Aali](http://forums.qhimm.com/index.php?topic=14922.0).